 Nick Amodeo is a multi-instrumentalist who's focus is making honest, soulful music.
 Playing everything from bluegrass mandolin to reggae bass to honky tonk guitar, Nick has continuously reinvented himself, keeping an open ear and a welcoming attitude to all styles of music.
 In 2005 he won the prestigious Rockygrass mandolin contest, and has performed over the years as a sideman for the celebrated blues artist Otis Taylor.
 Nick was featured on Downbeat Magazine's 2007 Blues Album of the Year; Otis' "Definition of a Circle" and has toured throughout North America and Europe, sharing the stage with such legends (and personal heroes) as Buddy Guy, Etta James, Mavis Staples, Chuck Campbell (The Campbell Brothers), Mollie O'Brien, Ron Miles and many more.
-Nick has also had the opportunity to teach music at Naropa University and Swallow Hill Music School, and is currently a popular instructor on Jamplay.com.
-Nick lives in Denver, Colorado with his black lab Barkley where he teaches and plays music full time.
+Nick has also had the opportunity to teach music at Regis University, Naropa University, Swallow Hill Music School, Colorado Roots Music Camp and is currently a popular instructor on Jamplay.com.
+Nick lives in Denver, Colorado where he teaches and plays music full time.

 Here is what people are saying about Nick;